miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 Uml diagram - IngredientAmount is a value object because it does not have an id, it is defined by its own attributes and does not depend on BakeryObject, but is part of the domain still.

-you can obtain thte memory repository form the repository iterator
+You can obtain thte memory repository form the repository iterator

-white triangle arrow = inheritance we need a different repo for each ingredient/product/recipe because we need different load file for each entity
+White triangle arrow = inheritance we need a different repo for each ingredient/product/recipe because we need different load file for each entity

 see abstract text file repo -> encodes the behaviour of when to load/save file